input-output-hk/cardano-sl/QUEUE_METRICS.md

 ```

 The behind-NAT node discovers the relay node through a DNS request and adds the
-relay node to its `BucketBehindNatWorker`, so that it can send messages -to_ the
+relay node to its `BucketBehindNatWorker`, so that it can send messages _to_ the
 relay node.
 It then sends `MsgSubscribe` to the relay node, so that the relay
 node can add the edge node to _its_ `BucketSubscriptionListener`, ensuring that
 the behind-NAT node will receive messages _from_ the relay node.